yuyue2013/klipper/docs/S-Curve.md

 Some prerequisites:

 - measure the ringing frequency(-ies) as described above;
-- tune the square corner velocity until you get acceptable results;
 - compute `min_jerk_limit_time` and `max_jerk` for the baseline;
 - store these parameters in the config.